 July 28 through September 30, 2018

 Elevator Music 37: David Mancuso — The Loft invites visitors to experience the soundscape of the Loft, the legendary New York City dance party hosted by David Mancuso (1944–2016) that set the stage for the underground dance parties and gay nightlife of the ’70s and ’80s.
 The Loft parties were a weekly event held in Mancuso’s home in NoHo from 1970 through 1975.
-During a period in which LGBT+ people were shunned and criminalized for displaying homosexual behaviors in public, the Loft offered a space for people to express themselves without fear of judgment or arrest.
+During a period in which LGBTQ+ people were shunned and criminalized for displaying homosexual behaviors in public, the Loft offered a space for people to express themselves without fear of judgment or arrest.
 The music Mancuso played — a mix of cross-genre beats ranging from soul and R&B to Latin jazz and Afrofunk — was released as a two-disc compilation set in 1999 through the British independent record label Nuphonic.
 One CD features up-tempo songs played earlier in the night, such as an extended dance version of “Ain’t No Stopping Us Now” by Risco Connection.
 The other disc features atmospheric rhythms for a late-night set, including Manu Dibango’s hit, “Soul Makossa.”
 The combined two-hour playlist reveals the ever-evolving sound of Mancuso’s parties — especially designed to take the listener from one mood to the next, but always dancing.

 Elevator Music 37: David Mancuso — The Loft is organized by Curatorial Assistant Molly Channon and is supported by the Friends of the Tang.